Harder Than It Seems - Casual Crunch

 Hello fellow daoists!

 It's been a while.
 I am honestly not sure if I updated the itch community but - I plan for the next release later this year in the fall.
-There are various circumstances which contribute to this, the most important would be the need art needs.
+There are various circumstances which contribute to this, the most important would be the art needs.
 It's a costly process that takes longer than I would like.

 P.S.
 All of these images use placeholder art from various places.
 And, in some case, AI generated images.